remy/remysharp.com/public/drafts/diet.md

 ## Purpose

-The first consideration I had back at the start of 2013 was how do I start and what do I want?
+The first consideration I had back at the start of 2013 was how do I start and what do I want to achieve?

-I'd read a lot around the [Palio diet](http://en.wikipedia.org/wiki/Paleolithic_diet) and the [Slow-Carb diet](http://en.wikipedia.org/wiki/Slow-Carb_Diet) and a decided I needed something simple.
+I'd read a lot around the [Palio diet](http://en.wikipedia.org/wiki/Paleolithic_diet) and the [Slow-Carb diet](http://en.wikipedia.org/wiki/Slow-Carb_Diet) and a decided that if I was to get outside of the obese categorisation, I needed something simple.
 I needed to lose weight (body fat) and diet is 80% of the job (20% is the gym).

 I decided that I would cut wheat and dairy out of my diet.
-That's all.
+That's all (to start off with).

 That means no cheese.
 No sandwiches.
 No cheese sandwiches either.
 I can't say it was easy, and lunch was very hard.
 Lunchtime became falafel or burrito salad boxes.
-But there's no avoiding it (I think) you've got to cook your own food ahead of time.
+But there's no avoiding it, what you ultimately have to do is cook your own food ahead of time.

 In addition, by mid-March that year, I also quit drinking for 3 months, long enough that I'm not really bothered about drinking today.

-This regime combined with the gym (not cardio, just lifting heavy and compound lifts) 3 days a week go me what I needed: down to 25% in 4 months.
+This diet change, combined with the gym (not cardio, just lifting heavy and compound lifts) 3 days a week go me what I needed: down to 25% in 4 months.

 ## 66 days